rangeetpan/rangeetpan.github.io/index.md

 </span>
 ## Personal
 <span style="font-size:1.35em;">
-I am originally from Chandannagar, which is one of the two french colonies in India.
-I love legos and computer games.
+I am originally from Chandannagar, which is one of the two French colonies in India.
+I love to play with Lego and computer games.
 Recently completed Witcher 3: Wild Hunt and now playing Horizon Hero Dawn.</span>